jameskelly33/milestone-project-1/testing.md

     * Enter name and click send to check  that the form alerts me to enter a valid email.
     * Click email input field to check highlighting effect is working.
     * Enter email address without @ symbol to check that the form alerts me to enter a valid email address.
+    * Enter invalid character after @ symbol to check that the form alerts me to enter a valid email address.
     * Click dropdown button on nationality input to check that nationality list appears.
     * Hover over  nationality input to check that form asks me to select an item in list.
     * Click dropdown button on first language input to check that languages list appears.